Raythonic/watiba/README.md

 # Installation
 ## PIP
-If you installed this as a Python package, e.g. pip, then the pre-compiler can be found in your user's home dir at _.local/bin/watiba-c_
+If you installed this as a Python package, e.g. pip, then the pre-compiler can be found in your user's home dir at _~/.local/bin/watiba-c_ should that location exists on your system.

+If your system doesn't have _~/_.local/bin_, refer to the "Pre-compiling" section below.

 ## GITHUB
 If you cloned this from github, you'll still need to install the package with pip, first, for the